-We all know that there is a provision in Windows operating system to automatically lock the PC when you are away from your PC.
+We all know that there is a provision in Windows operating system to automatically lock the PC when it’s idle or inactive for a certain amount of time.
 The option, when enabled and configured, automatically locks your Windows PC after a pre-defined period of inactivity.

 Although the method is useful to some extent, it doesn’t lock your PC as soon as you walk away from your PC.
 For instance, if you have configured your Windows 10 PC to automatically lock after 5 minutes of inactivity, anyone can access your PC before the PC automatically gets locked.